 As for my story…

 I was introduced to sea kayaking in July 2016.
 I was immediately hooked.
-I learned what I could, boat some gear, and explored the Tacoma Narrows, learning where and when it was safe.
+I learned what I could, bought some gear, and explored the Tacoma Narrows, learning where and when it was safe.

 Then, in September of 2018, I was fortunate enough to take a class from Nigel Foster.